 The District received authorization from an election held on November 2, 2010, to issue bonds of the District in an aggregate principal amount not to exceed \$7,800,000 to finance specific construction and renovation projects approved by eligible voters within the District.
 The proposition required approval by at least 55 percent of the votes cast by eligible voters within the District (the 2010 Authorization).
-As of June 30, 2017, all of the bonds have been issued.
+On June 1, 2011, the District issued Election of 2010, Series 2011 general obligation bonds in the aggregate principal amount of \$2,995,550, which were the first series to be issued under the Measure H authorization.
+On January 6, 2016, the District issued Election of 2010, Series 2016, general obligation bonds in the aggregate amount of \$2,000,000, which were the second series to be issued under the Measure H authorization.